You live the urban life in an apartment but would nonetheless love to make your own compost?

 - These little critters will eat it up and the compost comes from their output – their poo.

-- Although some people succeed in making their compost from a drilled-in trash bin placed on the balcony, vermicomposting produces results much more quickly.
+- Although some people succeed in making their compost without worms, vermicomposting produces results much more quickly.

 - Moreover, you have nothing to do yourself, since your worms are working for you!

 How to make an apartment composter

 Vermicomposting kits in stores can run quite expensive.
 It is perfectly possible to make your own yourself instead.

 For that you just need the following equipment

 - 5 identical containers, that stack on top of each other if possible,